CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Method

 \section{Method}

-We introduce the diffusion model into the field of remote sensing image generation, aiming to enhance generic image generation capabilities for producing more realistic remote sensing images, subsequently introducing an optimized multi-conditional control mechanism that leverages text, image, and other multidimensional information to guide precise image generation and yield high-precision remote sensing images.
-The construction of the model consists of two steps: initially, text-image pairs are utilized to train the generative diffusion model weights for remote sensing images, building upon the traditional SD framework, and then the combination of multiple conditions (local conditions and global conditions) is implemented through a conditional control network.
+We introduce the diffusion model into the field of remote sensing image generation, aiming to enhance generic image generation capabilities for producing more realistic remote sensing images, subsequently introducing an optimized multi-conditional control mechanism that leverages text, image, and other multidimensional information to guide precise image generation and yield high-quality RS images.
+The construction of the model consists of two steps: initially, text-image pairs are utilized to train the generative diffusion model weights for RS images, building upon the traditional SD framework, and then the combination of multiple conditions (image conditions and text conditions) is implemented through a conditional control network.
 We will detail the two-stage training process for CRS-Diff, alongside illustrating the implementation of separate decompositions and combinations of training data.